Built Environment Grants

 Access to Health through Healthy Active Built Environments Grants

 In 2018, the Tennessee Department of Health launched a competitive built environment grant program available to local governments, state government agencies, and non-profit organizations.
-The department awarded over $1.8 million in grants to 34 grantees across Tennessee.
+The department awarded over $1.8 million in grants to 35 grantees across Tennessee.
 Two-thirds of the grant-funded projects are located in economically-distressed or at-risk counties, as defined by the Tennessee Department of Economic & Community Development.
 Grantees are embarking on a diverse set of projects that include convening, programming, planning, and construction of built environment projects that promote physical activity.
-Funded projects include playgrounds, walking tracks, outdoor fitness stations, greenways and trails, and other publicly-accessible spaces that promote physical activity and social interaction for communities.
+The projects are underway, and include playgrounds, walking tracks, outdoor fitness stations, greenways and trails, and other publicly-accessible spaces that promote physical activity and social interaction for communities.
 Grant applications were received from 75 percent of Tennessee counties, totaling nearly $8 million in requested funding.